michelderu/wikipedia-pulsar-astra/README.md

-# Enterprise grade real-time RAG pipeline on Wikipedia content
+# Enterprise-grade real-time RAG pipeline on Wikipedia
 This project is part of the following Github projects:
 - [Wikipedia - What's up in the world?
 (Back-end)](https://github.com/michelderu/wikipedia-pulsar-astra)
 - [Wikipedia - What's up in the world?
 (Front-end)](https://github.com/michelderu/wikipedia-streamlit)